Individual & Group Therapy

 *Notice

-I am a doctor of clinical psychology.
-However, I am not licensed, yet.
-I am working as a Postdoctoral Intern supervised by Dr. Patricia Barr who is licensed by the State of Washington / PY60234797.
+I am a clinical psychologist in the process of obtaining my license.
+Currently, I am working as a Postdoctoral Intern, supervised by Dr. Patricia Barr, who is licensed by the State of Washington (PY60234797).

 Contact Me